RoboMatch: A Unified Mobile-Manipulation Teleoperation Platform with Auto-Matching Network Architecture for Long-Horizon Tasks: METHOD

 The architecture leverages the Chain of Thought cognitive paradigm to decompose a complex long-horizon task $\mathcal{T}$ into a sequence of logically connected subtasks $\{T_i\}$.
 During training, for tasks spanning over 3000+ time steps, we introduce a step-wise saving mechanism: upon completion of each subtask $T_i$, the current state $s_t$ and action $a_t$ are saved as a subtask sample.
 Through this temporal decoupling strategy, the original task is decomposed into $n$ short-horizon subtasks $\{T_1, \ldots, T_n\}$, the $i$-th of which is trained with an independent network architecture $\pi_i(\cdot|\theta_i)$.
 Due to the significant differences in perception-action patterns across subtasks, the learned network weights for each subtask exhibit high specificity.

 During inference, the operator provides a command via voice or text.
 The robot observes the scene and sends the image and instruction to the VLM.
-The AMN architecture decomposes the task into sequential steps, and then assigns each step a pre-trained specialized policy network for execution.
-The PVE-DP policy is matched to perform robotic manipulation.
-After each subtask, the system automatically selects the next network until the entire task is completed.
+The AMN architecture decomposes the task into sequential steps grounded in the pre-trained policy library, and then assigns each step a pre-trained specialized policy network for execution.
+After each subtask, the system automatically transitions to the next network until the entire task is completed.